ferd/erlang-history/README.markdown

 ## Thanks ##

 Thanks to Robert Virding & Felix Lange for the guidance through Erlang's IO system and the fun discussions at the 2011 EUC's hackathon.
 It was a pretty fun day and that's where I first prototyped this.
+Thanks to Richard Jones for providing the original Makefile for this, and Radosław Szymczyszyn for the fixes to make things work with R13B04.